andreaszabari/Join-Meet-Us/android/README.md

 ### JitsiMeetView

-The `JitsiMeetView` class is the core of Jitsi Meet SDK.
-It's designed to display a Jitsi Meet conference (or a welcome page).
+The `JitsiMeetView` class is the core of Meet SDK.
+It's designed to display a Meet conference (or a welcome page).

 #### join(options)